Chisholm's Hackett gaining confidence

 Burchel and Holder are friendly rivals.

-'They defintiely help a lot,'' Hackett said.
+‘They definitely help a lot,’’ Hackett said of the two.
 “They are very supportive.
-It's fun to run with them.
-It's good to have people to practice with like that.
-I still have some things I need to work on, but I'm getting better with every meet.''
+It’s fun to run with them.
+It’s good to have people to practice with like that.
+I still have some things I need to work on, but I’m getting better with every meet.’’

 Hackett teamed with Tess Sumner, Jadelyn Streck and Jimena Castillo to finish second in the 1,600 relay in 4:26.42